On this page

 Prerequisites

-• You need a table (or tables) in BigQuery.
-This is where you want to import data from.
+• You need a table (or tables) in BigQuery to import data from.

 • Create a GCS bucket.
 Amplitude recommends one dedicated to this purpose.
-The ingestion process must offload data to a GCS bucket before ingesting it into Amplitude.
-This is due to BigQuery's limited export options.
+The ingestion process must offload data to a GCS bucket before ingesting it into Amplitude, because of BigQuery's limited export options.

 • Create a Service Account with permissions granted for the bucket and tables you want to ingest, then get the service account key.
-The Service Account must have the following roles granted to it:
+Grant the Service Account the following roles:

 • BigQuery: